promptfoo/promptfoo/README.md

 - **Test multiple prompts** against predefined test cases
 - **Evaluate quality and catch regressions** by comparing LLM outputs side-by-side
 - **Speed up evaluations** by running tests concurrently
-- Set "expectations" that automatically flag bad outputs, or manually review outputs
+- **Flag bad outputs automatically** by setting "expectations"
 - Use as a command line tool, or integrate into your workflow as a library
 - Use OpenAI API models (built-in support), or integrate custom API providers for any LLM API

 **» [View docs on website](https://promptfoo.dev/docs/intro) «**

-promptfoo works by producing matrix views that allow you to quickly review prompt outputs across many inputs.
-The goal: tune prompts systematically across all relevant test cases, instead of testing prompts one-off.
+promptfoo produces matrix views that allow you to quickly review prompt outputs across many inputs.
+The goal: tune prompts systematically across all relevant test cases, instead of testing prompts by trial and error.

 Here's an example of a side-by-side comparison of multiple prompts and inputs: